 “Even then there was discomfort about Sindh and Punjab joined together.
 Though culturally, Punjab and Sindh are part of the same Indus valley and their histories are intertwined, nonetheless they maintain separate identities.”

 Ansari has many things to tell about the history, culture and identity of region.
 She is one of the pioneers in her field.
 Her keen sight and passionate work is a must for all those who want to explore the land of Sufis which had Multan as it capital once but which never became what Punjab is.
-She explores Sindh as part of Pakistan which predates Pakistan.Published in The Nation newspaper on 23-Feb-2014
+She explores Sindh as part of Pakistan which predates Pakistan.This news was published in The Nation newspaper.
+Read complete newspaper of 23-Feb-2014 here.